 KINGS MOUNTAIN, NC — North Carolina sports bettors have another legal sports betting option to enjoy now that Two Kings Casino’s retail sportsbook is open in time for the NFL season.

-Catawba Nation’s Two Kings Casino is live as of Sept.
-7 and provides easy access from Charlotte along the I-85 corridor.
+Catawba Nation’s Two Kings Casino provides easy access from Charlotte along the I-85 corridor.
 Residents of North Carolina’s largest city can make the 35-mile journey in roughly 40-45 minutes depending on traffic.

-We made the trip on the opening day of the NFL season to give NC Sharp readers a taste of what they can expect when visiting the state’s third retail sportsbook, while they wait for NC online sports betting to be legalized.
+We made the trip on the opening day of the NFL season to give NC Sharp readers a taste of what they can expect when visiting the state’s third retail sportsbook, while they wait for North Carolina online sports betting to be legalized.

 North Carolina’s other two retail sportsbooks are located in the western part of the state and closer to the Tennessee state line, which Tar Heel State sports bettors often cross to make mobile wagers with commercial sportsbooks such as DraftKings and FanDuel.